 Types of algorithms and data used in examples¶

 A large number of algorithms has been used in species distribution modeling.
 They can be classified as ‘profile’, ‘regression’, and ‘machine learning’ methods.
 Profile methods only consider ‘presence’ data, not absence or background data.
 Regression and machine learning methods use both presence and absence or background data.
 The distinction between regression and machine learning methods is not sharp, but it is perhaps still useful as way to classify models.
 Another distinction that one can make is between presence-only and presence-absence models.
-Profile methods are always presence-only, other methods can be either, depending if they are used with survey-absence or with pseudo-absence/backround data.
-An entirely different class of models consists of models that only, or primarily, use the geographic location of known occurences, and do not rely on the values of predictor variables at these locations.
+Profile methods are always presence-only, other methods can be either, depending if they are used with survey-absence or with pseudo-absence/background data.
+An entirely different class of models consists of models that only, or primarily, use the geographic location of known occurrences, and do not rely on the values of predictor variables at these locations.
 We refer to these models as ‘geographic models’.
 Below we discuss examples of these different types of models.

 First recreate the data we have used so far.